TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Frontend/FilterMenuItemsEvent.rst

 ..  include:: /Includes.rst.txt
 ..  index:: Events; FilterMenuItemsEvent
 ..  _FilterMenuItemsEvent:

 ====================
 FilterMenuItemsEvent
 ====================

 ..  versionadded:: 12.0
+    This event has been introduced to serve as a more powerful and flexible alternative for the removed hook
+    :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['cms/tslib/class.tslib_menu.php']['filterMenuPages']`.

+The PSR-14 event :php:`\TYPO3\CMS\Frontend\Event\FilterMenuItemsEvent` has
-This event has a variety of properties and getters, along with :php:func:`TYPO3\\CMS\\Frontend\\Event\\FilterMenuItemsEvent::getFilteredMenuItems()` and :php:func:`TYPO3\\CMS\\Frontend\\Event\\FilterMenuItemsEvent::setFilteredMenuItems()`.
+a variety of properties and getters, along with :php:func:`TYPO3\\CMS\\Frontend\\Event\\FilterMenuItemsEvent::getFilteredMenuItems()` and :php:func:`TYPO3\\CMS\\Frontend\\Event\\FilterMenuItemsEvent::setFilteredMenuItems()`.